 Buy a hot water bottle from the pharmacy, as the kitten must be kept warm at all times, even in the summer.

-Make sure you wrap it is in a towel and put your hand on top to feel how much warmth the kitten will get when it is on top of it – it should warm your hand, not burn it.
+Make sure you wrap it in a towel and put your hand on top to feel how much warmth the kitten will get when it is on top of it – it should warm your hand, not burn it.

 Reheat the water in the bottle as soon as it gets too cool.
 If the kitten keeps moving away from the warmth then let it, as it means it is warm enough.

-It will need worming almost immediately – ask your vet for some worming paste (costs only a few Euros) and he will also give you advice on taking care of the kitten.
+Ask your vet for some worming paste (costs only a few Euros) and he will also give you advice on taking care of the kitten.
 Worming needs to be done every week for at least 3 weeks.

 At 9 weeks it will need its first vaccine.

-Once a kitten is 9 weeks and has had its vaccinations, you can look to find it a new home if you do not want to keep it yourself.
+Once a kitten is 9 weeks and has had its vaccinations, you can look to find a new home if you do not want to keep it yourself.
 You should also get the animal spayed (female) or neutered (male) once it is old enough.